confluentinc/ksql/design-proposals/klip-33-key-format.md

 are supported by key formats.

 Most existing functionality should _just work_, as the key format only comes into play during (de)serialization, (obviously).
-The only area where additional work is expected is joins.
+The only area where additional work is expected are joins, single key wrapping and key-less streams.

+#### Joins

 Joins require the binary key of both sides of the join to match and both sides to be delivered to the same ksqlDB node.
 The former normally ensuring the latter, unless a custom partitioning